 Rym Baouendi is an urban sustainability catalyst and a social entrepreneur on a mission “to accelerate urban wellbeing for people and the planet”.
 She brings over a decade of experience in the fields of urban sustainability and social innovation and has worked on a range of projects globally with focus on urban policy, sustainable planning & design, social entrepreneurship and impact measurement.
 She is the founder of Medina Works, an urban consultancy and innovation workshop shaping urban spaces, skills and ventures to further liveability, sustainability and resilience in cities of the Mediterranean and the Middle East region.
 She is also the co-founder of CITY//CHANGEMAKER a regional platform for urban innovation connecting urban professionals, social entrepreneurs, creatives, tech innovators and other city changemakers and empowering them to realize impactful projects in their cities.
 Rym also co-founded Cogite, the first coworking space in Tunisia supporting a grwoing community of entrepreneurs and changemakers in the capital.
 She previously worked as a consultant for the Abu Dhabi Urban Planning Council leading the development of the Estidama Pearl Rating System program, a pioneering green building rating system in the region; and is currently an active member of the World Green Building Council network involved as a consultant supporting capacity development of green building councils in MENA.
 Rym is a THNK fellow and holds two Masters degrees in Building Engineering from Concordia University (Montreal, Canada) and in Civil Engineering and Urban Planning from INSA de Lyon (France).
 She also holds a diploma in Initial Studies in Architecture from Ecole d’Architecture de Lyon.
 She is also a mother of two digital natives and a global nomad currently living between Istanbul, Tunis and the UAE.

 Hisham is a sports expert with an interest in the intersection of sport, technology and health.
 He has been in sport for most of his life, as an athlete at the Olympic Games, as an administrator, as an event manager and as a volunteer.
 Leading an active lifestyle is key to the advocacy that Hisham has worked to bring to the projects he has worked on.
-He now resides in Switzerland where he works at the International Olympic Committee on projects related to the development of the Olympic Programme, sport for all, and legacy of sport events on the communities they are hosted in.
-Previously, he worked as marketing manager at the Bahrain Olympic Committee promoting sport administration courses across the Middle East while coaching and educating national sports federations on optimising the marketing mix for the benefit of sport development.
-His other experiences span five years in public sector reform and investment banking.
+Following a post at the Bahrain Olympic Committee as marketing manager, he now resides in Switzerland where he serves as Sports Intelligence Manager at the International Olympic Committee, where he looks at the future of the Olympic Program and the sports that will be in it, and the effect that technology and entertainment will have on sports.
 Along with 3BL, Hisham is a co-founder of Bahrain’s first online diabetes portal, diabetes.bh and continues to work on sport for development projects.
-He also works closely with different organisations in the Gulf focusing specifically on strategic planning for large-scale sport events, legacy planning, sport development, sport marketing and sport technology.
+Hisham recently co-founded a sports technology & consulting agency, which brings experts in both fields to sports organisations across the US, Europe and the Middle East.
 Hisham holds a Master’s in Sport Administration and Technology.